deepanshs/mrsimulator/docs/getting_started.rst

 Before you can start simulating
-NMR lineshapes, you need to understand the role of the Isotopomer and SpectroscopicDimension objects.
-We recommend starting with :ref:`dictionary_objects` and :ref:`spectroscopic_dimension`.
+NMR lineshapes, you need to understand the role of the Isotopomer and Dimension objects.
+We recommend starting with :ref:`dictionary_objects` and :ref:`dimension`.

 Setting up Isotopomer objects